scotfree/fuelscape/docs/fellowship_capstone.md

 A hill with some trees on it that we'd like to de-risk.

-* Some are close to roads and a creek
+* Some fuels are close to roads and a creek
-* Some are not
+* Some are not!
-* parts of the hill are steep.
+* Parts of the hill are steep.

 ---
 class: top-bottom-slide-nofade
 background-image: url(wesnoth_example2.png)
-# Where to place biochar production sites?
+# Biochar processing site placement

 Many models consider a treatment area as the sum of its parts with no geometry.

-* Biochar production should be close to water to quench (and for safety)
+* Biochar production needs water to "quench".
-* If we're going to move the biochar we should be close to a road
+* Transporting the biochar requires road access - some kilns too.
 * Being closer to trees is more efficient - but not too close!
-* Some production techniques are easier to move around than others.

 ---
 class: top-bottom-slide-nofade
 background-image: url(wesnoth_example3.png)
-# Some production sites are better than others
+# Location, Lccation, Location

 * some fuels may not be suited to biochar production at all
 * use and transport of the biochar effects where it should be produced